hecko-yes/hecko.my.to/on-ai-art/index.md

 or at least, i don't see how they couldn't

-they're already better than any human at many things, e.g. learning speed, breadth of knowledge, creation speed and thus iteration speed, copyability of knowledge, etc data is a limiter, sure, but people keep coming up with ways to make them better without collecting more of it ([here's](https://huggingface.co/blog/introducing-csearch) someone using one weird trick to get much more coherent text from gpt-2, without training it a single bit more, 3 years after the model was made)
+they're already better than any human at many things, e.g. learning speed, breadth of knowledge, creation speed (and thus iteration speed), copyability (and thus hyper-personalization), etc data is a limiter, sure, but people keep coming up with ways to make them better without collecting more of it ([here's](https://huggingface.co/blog/introducing-csearch) someone using one weird trick to get much more coherent text from gpt-2, without training it a single bit more, 3 years after the model was made)

 and humans haven't gotten architecturally better for millions of years